Canon SX50 vs Sony A9

 Studio photographers will appreciate that the Sony A9 (unlike the SX50) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the SX50 and the A9 have been discontinued, but can regularly be found used on eBay.
+Both the SX50 and the A9 have been discontinued, but can regularly be found used on ebay.
 The SX50 was replaced by the Canon SX60, while the A9 was followed by the Sony A9 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX50 Manual (free pdf) or the online Sony A9 Manual.
+Further information on the features and operation of the SX50 and A9 can be found, respectively, in the Canon SX50 Manual (free pdf) or the online Sony A9 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon SX50 or the Sony A9 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 - More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.